-- 6) MPHA is not bound by a hearing decision that is contrary to HUD regulations or requirements or is contrary to federal, state or local law, ordinance or the requirements of the annual contributions contract between HUD and MPHA.
+- D. Informal Hearing: An applicant who was denied housing may ask for an informal hearing. - A hearing panel of two MPHA Tenants and an uninvolved staff member will conduct the hearing. - 2) The applicant has a right to: - a) have counsel or another representative at applicant's expense; - b) give evidence and oral argument; - c) refute MPHA evidence; - d) question witnesses; and - e) the opportunity to look at MPHA's applicant file or other documents that MPHA may rely upon and request a copy of these documents at their expense. - 3) The panel will decide the case solely on the facts presented at the hearing. - 4) MPHA will notify the applicant within ten working days of the hearing panel's decision. - 5) If the applicant does not attend the scheduled hearing, the hearing panel may decide that the applicant has waived the right to a hearing. - 6) MPHA is not bound by a hearing decision that is contrary to HUD regulations or requirements or is contrary to federal, state, or local law, ordinance, or the requirements of the annual contributions contract between HUD and MPHA.
 In such cases, MPHA's Board of Commissioners will review the matter within the next two Board Meetings.
-MPHA will notify the applicant of the date of the Board review and will send the Board decision to the applicant within ten days of the date of the review. - 7) If the applicant does not like the hearing panel or Board of Commissioners' decision, applicant may ask for judicial review as the law provides. - 8) If an applicant presents a request for reasonable accommodation at the informal hearing, the hearing will be rescheduled until MPHA responds to the request.
-Please refer to the Reasonable Accommodation Policy. - 9) If an applicant presents a request for VAWA at the informal hearing, the hearing will be rescheduled until MPHA responds to the request.
+MPHA will notify the applicant of the date of the Board review and will send the Board decision to the applicant within ten days of the date of the review. - 7) If the applicant does not like the hearing panel or Board of Commissioners' decision, the applicant may ask for judicial review as the law provides. - 8) If an applicant presents a request for reasonable accommodation at the informal hearing, the hearing will be rescheduled until MPHA responds to the request.

+Please refer to the Reasonable Accommodation Policy.

+- 9) If an applicant presents a request for VAWA at the informal hearing, the hearing will be rescheduled until MPHA responds to the request.
 Please refer to the Violence Against Women Act Policy. - 10) As provided by the Applicant Hearing Rules either party may make an audio recording of the hearing.
-A video recording is not permitted. - 6.
+Video recording is not permitted. - 6.
 LANGUAGE SERVICES: MPHA will comply with its Limited English Proficiency Policy in providing language services to applicants.
 Please refer to the LEP plan.

-III.
 VERIFICATIONS